Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets: Decoupled energy degeneracy of 2D model

-To detect the topological phase transitions, we exploit specific geometric phases emerging during a cyclic evolution in a given parameter space.
-This geometric phase, known as the Berry phase in non-interacting problems, can be generally defined as follows.
+To detect topological phase transitions, we exploit specific geometric phases emerging during a cyclic evolution in a given parameter space.
 The Berry phase emerges as a general solution of adiabatic state evolution of a parametrized Hamiltonian $H(\boldsymbol{q})$, dependent on a set of parameters $\boldsymbol{q} = \left(q_1, q_2, \dots,q_n \right)$ \cite{Solem1993, Xiao2010}, which without loss of generality are defined within a circle, $q_i \in [0,2\pi]$.
 For each set of parameters, there exists a complete set of eigenstates such that

 According to the adiabatic theorem, if the system is initialized in an eigenstate $\ket{n(\boldsymbol{q})}$, then a slow evolution of the Hamiltonian parameters will keep the state vector in the instantaneous eigenstate $\ket{n(\boldsymbol{q}(t))}$ at all times.
-Considering an adiabatic time evolution, where parameters follow a closed path, eigenstates will pick up a total phase consisting of the difference between the dynamical phase $\varphi_D$ and the geometrical (Berry) phase $\varphi_B$
+Considering an adiabatic time evolution where parameters follow a closed path, eigenstates will pick up a total phase consisting of the difference between the dynamical phase $\varphi_D$ and the geometrical (Berry) phase $\varphi_B$

 where $U(0, T)$ denotes a time evolution from time $0$ to $T$,

 where $\mathcal T$ is the time ordering operator and the phases $\varphi_D$, $\varphi_B$ are given by